-Good Psychopaths have an amazing capacity to just focus in on what is essential to any decision that they have to make.
-They think about the pros and cons in a rational manner and give a true weighting to each of these factors.
-They then make a decision after an allocated period of time, and stick to this decision resolutely for another allocated period of time moving forward rather than continuing to think about the pros and cons or doubting themselves.
-If more information presents itself later that might indicate that another option is better, they determine once again what the best decision is to make after an allocated period of time, and then stick to this decision resolutely.
+Good Psychopaths have a fantastic capacity to just focus in on what is essential to any conclusion that they have to make.
+They think about the pros and cons rationally and give an accurate weighting to each of these factors.
+They then make a decision after an allocated period of time and stick to this decision resolutely for an allotted period of time moving forward rather than continuing to think about the pros and cons or doubting themselves.
+If more information presents itself later that might indicate that another option is better, they determine once again what the best decision is to make after an allocated period of time and then stick to this decision resolutely.

 7. Are professional when someone has treated them poorly, rather than vengeful

-Good Psychopaths are not ruled by emotion, and know that they can feel one way, but act in another.
-They use emotions as a guide for behaviour when they are helpful, and disregard them when they are not.
-They have “ice in their veins” when the going gets tough, and switch off the emotional response and physiological symptoms that come with anxiety, allowing them to remain calm and perform at their best, even whilst everyone around them crumbles under pressure.
+Good Psychopaths are not ruled by emotion and know that they can feel one way, but act in another.
+They use feelings as a guide for behaviour when they are helpful, and disregard them when they are not.
+They have “ice in their veins” when the going gets tough, and switch off the emotional response and physiological symptoms that come with anxiety, allowing them to remain calm and perform at their best, even while everyone around them crumbles under pressure.

-The best way for non psychopathic individuals to develop these traits* is through a practice called Mindfulness Meditation, as well as through learning the various interventions that are available through Cognitive Behavioural Therapy.
-The more that we can learn to utilise non-judmental, open and accepting present-focused awareness, as well as planning, goal setting, cognitive restructuring, graded behavioural exposure, reflection and cognitive reappraisal skills, the more likely we are to develop and apply the positive qualities that Good Psychopaths have, without having to suffer with any of their deficits.
+The best way for non-psychopathic individuals to develop these traits* is through a practice called Mindfulness Meditation, as well as through learning the various interventions that are available through Cognitive Behavioural Therapy.
+The more that we can learn to utilise non-judgmental, open and present-focused awareness, as well as plan, set goals, and reason, the more likely we are to develop and apply the positive qualities that Good Psychopaths have, without having to suffer from any of their deficits.
 If you would like to learn these skills further, please make an appointment to see a Psychologist.